GoogleCloudPlatform/solutions-floating-ip-patterns-terraform/1-ilb-active-active/README.md

    * Variables that don't have a default value (for example, `project_id`).
    * Variables with a default value that you want to change.

-      For example, `region` and `zone` is set to deploy all resources in the `us-central1-c` zone by default, but you can deploy in a [region of your choice](https://cloud.google.com/compute/docs/regions-zones).
+      For example, `region` and `zone` are set to deploy all resources in the `us-central1-c` zone by default, but you can deploy in a [region of your choice](https://cloud.google.com/compute/docs/regions-zones).

 1. Create a text file named `terraform.tfvars`.